Can you get life insurance with a pre-existing condition?

 If you're denied coverage because of your health, you still have options.
 While traditional life insurance might not be an option for you, you still have choices like group life insurance and guaranteed issue life insurance.

 - Group life insurance is often offered by employers for a highly affordable premium.
 If you take part in a group life insurance policy via your employer's benefits, your health conditions most likely won't be taken into consideration.
 However, the death benefit will be limited, and the policy is only valid when you have that job.
 You might also be able to access supplemental life insurance through your employer.

 - Guaranteed issue life insurance is a type of life insurance that doesn't require you to undergo a medical exam or complete a health questionnaire.
 It's often the recommended life insurance for cancer patients and others with serious conditions if they don't qualify for traditional life insurance.
 Because you can get a guaranteed life insurance policy quickly and with no questions asked, it will be significantly more expensive than traditional policies.
 And there may be a rule that if you die within a few years of purchasing the policy, the insurer will simply return your premium payments to your family rather than paying out the death benefit.

 How to get life insurance through Progressive

-You can get a life insurance quote online and compare rates in just five minutes.
-You'll answer some questions, and then you'll choose your payment amount, term length, and other policy details.
-You can also call 1-866-912-2477 to speak with a licensed representative who can help you find the right policy for you.
+You can get a life insurance quote online in just minutes.
+You'll answer some questions, and then you'll choose your coverage amount, term length, and other policy details.
+You can also call 1-866-912-2477 to speak with a licensed representative from Progressive Life by eFinancial who can help you find the right policy for you.